pnkfelix/pnkfx-blog/source/_posts/2015-11-10-gc-and-rust-part-1-specing-the-problem.markdown

 </script>

-The GC would be allowed to collect the objects labelled "E", "G", and "H" in the picture, since it is not reachable from the roots.
+The GC would be allowed to collect the objects labelled "E", "G", and "H" in the picture, since they are not reachable from the roots.
-(However, the GC is not obligated to reclaim "E" at any particular time.
+(However, the GC is not obligated to reclaim them at any particular time.
 Usually GC's provide little guarantees about how soon objects will be reclaimed.)